{

 NullPointerException in java

-• Calling method using a null object
+• Invoking a method on a null object

 String str=null;